About CoSA Canada

 Award of Distinction

-Harry Nigh was instrumental in initiating the very first circle of volunteers in Hamilton, Ontario.
+2019 - Harry Nigh (center), with then Chair Hugh Kirkegaard and Executive Director, Kathryn Bliss at the CoSA gathering in Canmore, AB.
+Harry was instrumental in initiating the very first circle of volunteers in Hamilton, Ontario.
 Through great passion and commitment, his extensive contributions helped CoSA take root in Canada and evolve over the years.